ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 Transfers represent a single block of channel data to be transmitted or received by the Framework.
 Each Transfer is comprised of three buffers containing channel data intended to be sent as a part of this transfer:

-- The engine buffers (both inline and async) store the data according to each channel's engine data type, and requires all channels be in a contiguous block.
+- The engine buffers (both inline and async) store the data according to each channel's engine data type, and require all channels be in a contiguous block.
 - The string buffer stores the data according to each channel's string data type and does not require all channels to be in a contiguous block, as it uses an offset value to allow channels to be placed anywhere in the buffer

 ### Transfer Group